Looking for a chiropractor for concussion symptoms in West Des Moines?

 Common Causes of Concussions

-Concussions can occur during many everyday activities, including:
+Concussions can happen during everyday situations such as:

-The severity of symptoms does not always depend on the force of the impact.
-Even relatively mild incidents can lead to meaningful neurological disruption.
+It’s important to understand that the severity of symptoms does not always match the force of the incident.
+Even a relatively mild impact can lead to noticeable changes in how the brain and body function.

 Acute Concussion vs. Post-Concussion Syndrome